Advertise with fastmoving.co.za

 Fairtrade is regulated through strict standards that acknowledge the needs of different economic actors: small-producer organisations and farm workers.

-The standards cover 3 main areas: (1) economic, (2) social, and (3) environmental development.
+The standards cover three main areas: (1) economic, (2) social, and (3) environmental development.

-(1) For all Fairtrade certified products buyers are required to pay a Minimum Price, which helps producers to cover the costs of sustainable production.
+For all Fairtrade certified products buyers are required to pay a MINIMUM PRICE, which helps producers to cover the costs of sustainable production.
 This ECONOMIC DEVELOPMENT tool aims at securing the livelihood and businesses of small-farmers and cooperatives in particular.

-(2) SOCIAL DEVELOPMENT is at the core of Fairtrade.
-Social standards make sure that all members of the producer organisation have access to democratic decision-making processes and that labour rights are secured.
-Some fundamental elements are: skills development opportunities, non-discriminatory policies, no forced or child labour, freedom of association, and access to basic services.
-In addition, Fairtrade standards include the use of a SOCIAL PREMIUM, which is paid on top of the minimum price and is used by the farming communities for social development projects, such as improving housing, training, or building facilities.
+Social standards, at the core of Fairtrade, make sure that all members of the producer organisation have access to democratic decision-making processes and that labour rights are secured.
+Some fundamental elements include: skills development opportunities, non-discriminatory policies, no forced or child labour, freedom of association, and access to basic services.
+In addition, Fairtrade standards include the use of the via the FAIRTRADE DEVELOPMENT PREMIUM, which is paid on top of the minimum price and is used by the farming communities for social development projects, such as improving housing, education and training, or building facilities in the farming community.

 For more information on standards and procedures please visit the website of FLO International.